sjelms/bibtex-to-markdown/technical.md

 - Consistent formatting in citation files is crucial as their content is rendered in multiple places
 - This creates automatic updates: changes to a citation's bibliography are reflected everywhere it's embedded

+### Data Flow Summary
+1. Load entries from `main.bib`.
+2. For each entry, generate citation markdown, update author/editor aggregates, and track publisher/journal entities.
+3. After processing all entries, emit author and entity MOCs unless suppressed via CLI flags.
+4. Print a run summary indicating how many entries were processed and which directories were touched.

 -----

 ## 🛠️ Automation & Deployment